Suspect in Trader Joe's deadly shooting ID'd; held on $2 million bail

 HOSTAGES FREED AFTER TRADER JOE'S STANDOFF IN LA; SUSPECT SURRENDERS; AT LEAST 3 SHOT, 1 DEAD

-Gunfire erupted between the suspect in the store and police officers outside.
+Meanwhile, gunfire erupted between the suspect in the store and police officers outside.

 “It was a matter of split seconds between the time he got out, the boom-boom-boom and him running into the store,” Dan Zito, who was outside of the store when the incident occurred, told the Los Angeles Times.